getramki/Integrating-Gen-IA-and-IoT/Readme.md

 ![alt text](https://github.com/getramki/Integrating-Gen-IA-and-IoT/blob/main/images/iot-sitewise-live-data.png?raw=true)

 ### Build Agent in Amazon Bedrock
-1. Create an S3 bucket and upload the Sample-Wind-Turbine-Maintenance-Guide.docx from the repo and Build Knowledge Base for Amazon Bedrock with the file in S3 bucket as Data Source as mentioned in the AWS documentation [here] (https://docs.aws.amazon.com/bedrock/latest/userguide/knowledge-base-build.html).
+1. Create an S3 bucket and upload the Sample-Wind-Turbine-Maintenance-Guide.docx from the repo and Build Knowledge Base for Amazon Bedrock with the file in S3 bucket as Data Source as mentioned in the AWS documentation [here](https://docs.aws.amazon.com/bedrock/latest/userguide/knowledge-base-build.html).

 2. Download the Lambda functions in the repo and you can deploy with the SAM template associated with the function in same folder or you create the function manually with latest python runtime and uploading the code.